-While pregnant, you may want to reduce your caffeine consumption.
+You may want to reduce your caffeine consumption when pregnant.
 24 oz of coffee has almost 300 mg of caffeine, while 12 oz has 120-140 mg, depending on the type.
 This simple change will cut your caffeine consumption in half.

 Coffee to Tea or Smoothies

 If you’re concerned about caffeine consumption, you can switch to tea or smoothies.
 Smoothies are a great way to sneak in some fruits and veggies too!